Last updated: February 24, 2022

 Compeer Financial, ACA/FLCA/PCA ( “Compeer Financial”, “us”, “we” or “our”) operates www.compeer.com and various subdomains, including but not limited to pages.compeer.com, rates.compeer.com and my.compeer.com (collectively, the "Site").
-This Privacy Statement details our Personal Information collection, use and disclosure practices.
+This Privacy Statement details our Personal Information collection, use and disclosure practices and is not intended to form a binding contract between you and Compeer.

 Protecting your privacy and confidentiality is our top priority.
 Our employees are informed of their responsibility to protect your Personal Information and are governed by strict standards of conduct, which prohibit unauthorized use of your information.
 Security procedures and internal controls are in place to protect your privacy and Personal Information.